What can an employer do with an employee who does not perform?

 The work done by the employee must be evaluated in a fair manner and instructions must be given to the employee.
 The employer is entitled to set performance standards without negotiations or consultations with the employee.
 Employers will however not be able to dismiss an employee by setting ridiculous standards that cannot be met practically by an employee.

 Employers cannot expect employees to instinctively know what is expected from them.
 They need to be told, firstly what they need to achieve and, secondly, by when they need to achieve specific outcomes.
-If they are not meeting the required standards this must clearly be ommunicated to the employee.
+If they are not meeting the required standards this must clearly be communicated to the employee.

 The employer is obliged to provide training to the employee as a way of assisting the employee to reach the required standard of work.
-However, if an employee has been appointed for a specific job, which he claimed to have specific skills for and the employer now found out that the employee does not possess the said skills, then the employer will not necessarily be obligated to provide training to the employee.
+However, if an employee has been appointed for a specific job, for which he claimed to have specific skills, and the employer now found out that the employee does not possess the said skills, then the employer will not necessarily be obligated to provide training to the employee.

 An under performing employee must be given reasonable time to reach the required standard.
 If the employee still does not reach the required standard, then the employee must be given an opportunity to state his case before he is dismissed.
 Employees should note that no employer is required to be stuck with an under performing employee and if a manager does not get rid of under performing employees, then the manager is not doing his job.
 In summary, if an employer wants to dismiss an under performing employee, then the employer should: 1.
 Ensure that proper standards are set for the employee; 2.
 The employee must be made aware of the standards; 3.
 The standard of work must be evaluated fairly; 4.
 The shortcomings of the employee must be pointed out to them; 5.
 Employee must be trained, counselled and guided; 6.
-If this does not work then the employee may be dismissed, after the employee was given an opportunity to state his case.
+If this does not work then the employee may be dismissed, after the employee has been given an opportunity to state his case.
 By: Martin Vermaak, Attorney

 Take the next step to resolving your issue by calling us on 011 875-4311 or by booking a Consultation and we will be in touch.